Yoga Must-Know: Headstand & Neck Safety

 Headstand (Sirsasana) has long been called the “king of all yoga postures.”
 That claim has now come under fire as the yoga community progressively questions about its safety.
 A research study released in the Journal of Bodywork & Movement Therapies exposes the possibly injury-causing weight-bearing duty of the head and neck at minutes of peak force during headstand and concerns whether its threats justify its benefits.

-Research Study Examines Headstand Yoga Poses and Neck Injuries
+Research Study Examines Yoga Poses and Neck Injuries

-Professionals were divided into 3 groups depending on their chosen technique for getting in and exiting headstand: symmetrical prolonged (SE), in proportion bent (SF) or unbalanced flexed (AF).
+Professionals were divided depending on their chosen technique for getting in and exiting headstand: symmetrical prolonged (SE), in proportion bent (SF) or unbalanced flexed (AF).
 Those in the in proportion prolonged group got in and left the pose with legs directly and together.
 Balanced flexed participants went into the present with symmetrical thighs and bent knees, whereas those in the asymmetrical flexed group entered the posture one leg at a time with legs in some degree of flexion.
-The groups were matched to be equivalent in age, gender and yoga experience, and did not vary considerably by weight, height, years of headstand experience or frequency of weekly yoga practice.
+The groups were matched according to age, gender and yoga experience, and didn’t vary considerably by weight, height, years of experience or frequency of yoga practice.

-Each participant was separately invited into the laboratory and asked to finish a 10-minute warm up and a self-guided yoga practice.
-Following the heat up, 18 reflective markers were attached to predetermined areas on their bodies (chin, center of the forehead, spinous processes of C3, C7, T9, and L5 vertebrae, right and left earlobes, higher trochanters, base of the 2nd toe et cetera) so that their movement could be determined using an “electronic camera movement capture system.”
-One marker was also positioned on a force plate to determine ground response force at the crown of the head throughout headstand.
+Each participant was separately invited into the laboratory and asked to finish a 10-minute warm-up and self-guided yoga practice.
+Following the heat up, 18 reflective markers were attached to predetermined areas on their bodies (chin, center of the forehead, spinous processes of C3, C7, T9, and L5 vertebrae, right and left earlobes, higher trochanters, base of the 2nd toe et cetera) so the movement of these chin, forehead, vertebrae, neck, and face ears could be determined using an “electronic camera movement capture system.”
+One marker was also positioned on a force plate to determine ground response force at the crown throughout headstand.

 Participants then finished 3 headstands that were each held for 5 breath cycles.
 A 2-minute period between trials was consisted of to prevent fatigue.

-The researchers divided each posture into 3 phases (entry, stability and exit) throughout which they gathered kinematic (body movement), force, typical and maximum weight bearing load and cervical spine (neck) positioning information.
+The researchers divided each posture into 3 phases (entry, stability and exit) throughout which they gathered kinematic (body movement), force, typical and maximum weight bearing load and cervical spine (neck and shoulder area) positioning information.
 Arise from the 2nd and 3rd trial were balanced for each individual and used in the final analysis.

-Danger of Headstands: Force on Head and Neck
+Danger of Headstands: Force on Heads and Necks

 Findings from the research study were divided into 4 main classifications: force, neck angle, packing rate and center of pressure.
-Usually, the maximum force on the crown of the head during headstand ranged from 40-48% of a person’s body weight.
-For a private weighing 150 pounds that is the equivalent of positioning a 60-72-pound weight on the top of their head.
-According to the research study’s authors, this degree of force positions a minimum of 50% of people at risk for “load failure” or neck injury.
+Usually, the maximum force on the crown during headstand ranged from 40-48% of a person’s body weight.
+For a private weighing 150 pounds that is the equivalent of positioning 60-72-pound weights on the top of their head.
+According to the research study’s authors, this degree of force positions a minimum of 50% of people at risk for “load failure” or back and neck injury.

-It is necessary to keep in mind that the maximum force put on the crown of the head and neck increased in magnitude during the position.
-This is due to the fact that many practitioners gradually moved weight from their arms into the head and neck during the stability stage.
+It’s necessary to keep in mind that the maximum force put on the crown and neck increased in magnitude during the pose.
+This is due to the fact that many practitioners gradually moved weight from their arms into the neck during the stability stage.
 This suggests that as the duration of the posture boosts, so does the pressure being placed on the head and neck and the potential for injury.